gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I hook my lantern onto my belt and bend over awkwardly.
 "It is touching my toys!" a whispering voice protests.  *Damn right,* I think.
 I pick up the skull and hefted its weight.
-It's him---it's Cup.
+It's him—it's Cup.
 Don't ask me how I know, I just do.
 The last time I saw him was down at the water's edge, and he wasn't going anywhere from there.